jamesrcole/dispGol/README.md

               atom, or let the user interactively choose the particular atom to show it for.
         * similar diagrams, showing 'causal descendance'
+     * the current way the updating is shown takes far too long to animate moderately sized boards - need to have something faster.
+        * I think what is really needed is to, instead of showing the updating of cells in a serial fashion, show it in parallel.
+Here's how I think that could work:
+           * show an initial step where the grid is cut up into each of the 3x3 squares, and then have a (much simpler) update process shown for each of these
+           * in the count process, show a '0' for no atom and a tally mark for each atom, and show these directly beside the 3x3 grid (to more easily see the relationship between the counts and the grid contents)
+             The central count in top half of square beside 3x3 grid, the catchment count in bottom half.
+           * then for the match process, just make each condition (0-III, I-II, I-III) just appear one at a time beside the counts, and then slide over it and highlight if they are the same.
+The idea is to make it easier to see the quantities and easier to visually reconise when there is a match.
+If there's a match make a new atom appear
+           * then at the end 'stictch back together' the pieces to form the grid in the next state.
+           * I'd originally been hesitant to show the process in parallel as then the viewer can't see exactly what is going on, but I think it's probably ok as long as it is fully clear that all of the updating is just happening via that simple process operating on the 3x3 squares.

   * to fix
      * when it is displaying a larger grid, e.g. the 'gliderAndEater' animation, the updater arms are longer and it looks as if the updateSquare is appearing to the right of the hole where it should appear.